 Vatican Museums: Galleria degli Arazzi

 December 28th is the Feast of the Holy Innocents, which was known in medieval England as Childermass.
-It was once, but is no longer, one of the most celebrated feasts in the Christian calendar.
+It was once one of the most celebrated feasts in the Christian calendar.

 The feast marks the biblical account of infanticide by King Herod the Great.
 According to the Gospel of St Matthew (the only source of the slaughter), Herod ordered the execution of all young children in Bethlehem and beyond, so as to avoid the loss of his throne to a newborn 'King of the Jews', whose birth had been announced to him by the wise men.
 'Herod...was exceeding wroth, and sent forth, and slew all the children that were in Bethlehem, and in all the coasts thereof, from two years old and under.'
 (Matthew 2:16).